Table of Contents

 I discuss Intensive Interaction further in the blog post ‘Intensive Interaction and early communication development’.

-- Communication (e.g. are they frustrated that they have not been any to communicate something to you).
+- Communication needs (e.g. are they frustrated that they have not been any to communicate something to you).
 Could you therefore offer ways to help them communicate?

 - Sensory processing (e.g. are they sensitive to something in the environment that is causing them distress).
 Could you therefore put sensory supports in place?

-- Escape or avoidance (do they not want to be in that room or take part in that activity).
+- Avoidance (do they not want to be in that room or take part in that activity).
 Look at why they want to avoid it, is it because they are not interested?

-- Tangibles or objects (e.g. has their favourite toy been taken away from them without warning or can they see an object that they want).
+- Objects/ activities (e.g. has their favourite toy been taken away from them without warning or can they see an object that they want).
 Therefore could you ensure they are effectively prepared for when the activity will finish, perhaps using a visual support such as a sand timer?

 I provide further information on visual timetables in my blog post ‘Visual timetables for children with autism’.